jovotech/jovo-framework/integrations/db-mongodb/README.md

 ```

 Once the configuration is done, the MongoDB database integration will create a MongoDB database and a collection on the first read/write attempt (might take some seconds).
 No need for you to create the database.

+The connection promise is reused in function invocations to speed up communication with the database and keep the connection count to the database at a reasonable level relative to application traffic.

 The rest of this section provides an introduction to the steps you need to take depending on where you host your Jovo app: